How Do You Know If You Have Dry Eye or Allergies?

 Mar 1, 2024

-Are your eyes constantly red, itchy, and irritated but you can’t tell if it’s dry eye or allergies?
+Are your eyes constantly red, itchy, and irritated, but you can’t tell if it’s dry eye or allergies?
 Don’t worry; you’re not alone.
 Both dry eye and allergies have similar symptoms, making it difficult to differentiate between them.
 However, understanding the key differences between the two conditions can help you figure out what’s causing your symptoms.
-Keep reading to learn more about allergies, dry eye, and how to tell the difference.
+If it turns out to be dry eye, seeking dry eye treatment in Newport can provide lasting relief.

 Understanding allergies

 First, let’s talk about what allergies are.
 Allergies happen when your eyes come into contact with allergens like pollen, pet dander, or dust mites.
 Your immune system triggers an allergic reaction in response to these allergens, causing your eyes to become inflamed.
-Symptoms of allergies include red, itchy eyes, puffiness and swelling, tearing, runny nose, and congestion.
+Symptoms of allergies include red, itchy eyes, puffiness and swelling, tearing, a runny nose, and congestion.

 Understanding dry eye